Why Do People Self-Harm?

 By cutting themselves, they are able to refocus their attention on the pain of the cut and, for a short while, experience relief from the rape trauma.

 A variation on the theme of regaining control is the idea that people self-injure as a means of releasing tension.
 Sometimes, feelings and thoughts build up a subjective state of tension or arousal that motivates people to do something to take action to reduce that tension or arousal.
 Cutting or burning reduces that tension.

 Traumatized people sometimes cope with their trauma by dissociating.
 Dissociation is a mental and emotional state where the normal unitary experience of consciousness gets chopped up into disconnected parts.

-So, a person who dissociates may not remember something that happened to them that was very painful because through the process of dissociation they were able to store that painful memory in a section of their mind that the rest of themselves doesn't know how to find.
+So, a person who dissociates may not remember something very painful that happened to them because, through the process of dissociation, they were able to store that painful memory in a section of their mind that the rest of themselves doesn't know how to find.

-Feelings can also be dissociated or detached from the events that provoked them such as occurs in Depersonalization Disorder.
-So, a painful feeling associated with a traumatic memory might be detached from that memory such that the traumatized person remembers the event as though it happened in a movie; as though it happened to someone else and they were just watching it unfold, numb to the experience.
+Feelings can also be dissociated or detached from the events that provoked them.
+So, a painful feeling associated with a traumatic memory might be detached from that memory such that the traumatized person remembers the event as though it happened in a movie, as though it happened to someone else, and they were just watching it unfold and were numb to the experience.

-We're all familiar with the idea that it is painful to experience pain sensations.
-What people may not realize is that it is also painful to not feel anything.
+We're all familiar with the idea that it is difficult to experience pain sensations.
+What people may not realize is that it is also painful not to feel anything.

 Dissociated people who feel largely emotionally numb are often in great pain of a sort.
-Some of them will self-injure so as to generate a strong sensation that is capable of bringing them back to feeling something again.
+Pain is caused by loneliness or feeling like you're on the outside looking in.
+Some of them will self-injure to generate a strong sensation that is capable of bringing them back to feeling something again.
 There are variations on this theme.
-Not all numb dissociated people will use physical pain to "return"; some will use other strong sensations such as are afforded by drugs or sex, etc. But some use physical pain.
+Not all numb, dissociated people will use physical pain to "return."
+Some will use other strong sensations, such as drugs or sex, etc. But some use physical pain.